isabella232/uport-ios-demo/README.md

 ```

 Remarks:
 1. You may think that this could also be done by adding a `New Copy Files Phase` where you drag in the frameworks and select `Frameworks` as `Destination`.
-This has indeed the same effect, but `carthage copy-frameworks` does more.
+This has indeed the same effect, but `carthage copy-frameworks` strips x86/Simulator from the framework binaries to [work around an old App Store submission issue](https://stackoverflow.com/a/39269506/1971013).
 2. This script works, but some say it's error prone.
-In case you encounter issues with submitting your app to Apple, try [this](https://github.com/lvillani/carthage-copy-frameworks).
+In case you encounter issues with submitting your app, try [this](https://github.com/lvillani/carthage-copy-frameworks).
 3. Without this step or if you make a mistake (e.g. a typo in one of the *Input Files*), the app builds.
 But it fails to run and Xcode prints an error that looks like:
 `dyld: Library not loaded: @rpath/UPort.framework/UPort Referenced from: .../uPortDemo.app/uPortDemo Reason: image not found`

 For more general details have a look at the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

+## Using the uPort SDK In Your Code

+Although the SDK consists of a list of frameworks, you only need `import UPort` for Swift or `#import UPort;` for Objective-C to include the full SDK.

 ## License